DemocracyClub/aggregator-api/docs/new-development-deployment.md

 ### Building the deployment artifact

-Use the Makefile target to invoke the Django `collectstatic` command:
+Use the Makefile's default target to:

+- delete and recreate the static asset directory at `aggregator/static_files`
+- generate `lambda-layers/DependenciesLayer/requirements.txt`

+The results of these steps are gitignored, and have to be re-done when you change either Pipfile/.lock or anything that alters how the static assets look.

 ```
-~/code/aggregator-api$ pipenv run make collectstatic
+~/code/aggregator-api$ pipenv run make
+rm -rf aggregator/static_files/ lambda-layers/DependenciesLayer/requirements.txt
 python manage.py collectstatic --noinput --clear
 Copying '/home/ubuntu/code/aggregator-api/aggregator/assets/images/dc-badge/black/badge.png'
 [ ...
 133 "Copying" lines elided ... ]
 Post-processed 'css/styles.css' as 'css/styles.css'
 [ ...
 111 "Post-processed" lines elided ... ]
+134 static files copied to '/home/ubuntu/code/aggregator-api/aggregator/static_files', 139 post-processed.
+pipenv lock -r | sed "s/^-e //" >lambda-layers/DependenciesLayer/requirements.txt
 ```

 Build the Lambda deployment package (NB this will *destroy* the current contents of the `.aws-sam/build/` directory, which probably only contains your previous build):